ChannMyaeAung/faq-accordion-card/README.md

 FAQ accordion card

 Hi, my name is Chan.
-This accordion-page is one of the challenges from the front-end mentor. <br> This challenge exercise is coded with HTML,CSS, Javascript by me.
+This accordion-page is one of the challenges from the front-end mentor. <br> This challenge exercise is coded with HTML,CSS, JavaScript by me.
 <br>
 Contact me: chanaung48944@gmail.com
 <br>